Yvonne Garrick

-Yvonne Garrick (born 1 August 1878) was a French stage actress.
+Yvonne Garrick (born 25 July 1875) was a French stage actress.

 Early life

-Marie-Berthe Yvonne Garrick was born at Louhans or Charolles.
+Yvonne Garrick was born Eugénie Marie Louise Garchery at Charolles.
 She studied acting with Maurice de Féraudy at the Conservatoire de Paris.
 She won the highest prize among female students when she graduated from the Conservatoire in 1900.

 Career

 In Paris

 Garrick was a new actress when she appeared in Château Historique in 1900 at the Theatre National de l'Odéon.
 She played the title role in Psyche, and appeared in Le Mariage de Figaro, Colinette, and La Nuit de Mai, at the Odéon, all in 1901.
 Garrick appeared in Le Luxe des Autres at the Odéon in 1902.With the Comédie-Française in 1905, she played Jessica in Shylock, ou le Marchand de Venice.
 She played the title role in Jeanne Qui Rit at the Théatre Rejane in 1908.
 In 1909, back at the Odéon, she starred in Le Poussin.
 She starred in Edouard Pailleron's comedy Le Monde où l'on s'ennuie with the Comédie Francaise, and she returned to that show to the United States.